How the AI Chatbot for Customer Service Became the AI Agent (And How It Actually Works)

 The Evolution of Chatbots

-You’ll notice the chart above tracks three broad types of chatbots, which is a categorization we more or less agree with—though we think there’s an important distinction between chatbots and agents, which isn’t reflected here.
-(We discuss that more in the next section).
+You’ll notice the chart above tracks three broad types of customer service chatbots, which is a categorization we more or less agree with—though we think there’s an important distinction between chatbots and agents, which isn’t reflected here.

 Although there was a lot of research into methods like neural networks, these ‘scripted chatbots’ were more or less the standard for the next four decades, until the field of natural language processing made enough progress to power a different approach.

-Once it became possible to use sentiment analysis to detect emotional tones in writing, and entity extraction to automatically detect information like product names and formal titles (to pick just two examples), the road was paved to create more powerful ‘conversational chatbots.’
+Once it became possible to use sentiment analysis to detect emotional tones in writing, and entity extraction to automatically detect information like product names and formal titles (to pick just two examples), the road was paved to create more powerful ‘conversational interfaces’ and chatbots that could better simulate human conversation.

-Unlike their predecessors, conversational chatbots could carry on much longer-range, multi-turn interactions, and help in a much broader variety of circumstances.
+Unlike their predecessors, these chatbots could carry on much longer-range, multi-turn interactions, and improve customer support in a much broader variety of circumstances.
 Common examples of these tools are Siri and Alexa, both of which can process voice commands, look things up, fetch information, and even perform simple tasks (like scheduling a meeting or adding a reminder to your calendar).

-Then, we come to the modern crop of AI chatbots, which are so much more powerful and far-reaching it’s better to call them ‘agents’ instead of ‘chatbots.’
+Then, we come to the modern crop of artificial intelligence chatbots, which are so much more powerful and far-reaching it’s better to call them ‘agents’ instead of ‘chatbots.’
 These ‘generative AI agents’ are built around large language models, made famous by the release of ChatGPT in November of 2022.

 For the most part, AI agents aren’t actually a new kind of technology, as neural networks have been around for a while and have been used in chatbots for a while, too.
 No, the single biggest distinguishing feature is that the networks are so big and are trained on such a bewildering variety of data that they can do things prior iterations couldn’t do.

 No doubt you’ve spent some time playing with these models, or you’ve seen demonstrations of them, and you know what we mean.
-They can write code and poems, translate near-instantaneously between dozens of languages, describe (and generate) images (and videos), and take on all sorts of subtle postures in their interactions with humans.
+They can write code and poems, translate near-instantaneously between dozens of languages — offering multilingual support to global customers — describe (and generate) images (and videos), and take on all sorts of subtle postures in their interactions with humans.
 They can be instructed to act like a kindly grandma, for example, a stern teacher from fifth-grade, or an exceptionally polite and deferential friend.

 This is precisely the reason that generative AI is having such a profound impact on contact centers.
 It can do so many things, and there are so many ways to fine-tune and tweak it, that people are finding dozens of places to use it.
 It’s not so much replacing human agents as it is dramatically simplifying and accelerating their workflows in hundreds of little ways.